All Episodes

 Thanks so much for having me on your show.

-But what's most most important to note is that there are multiple federal agencies trying to slow down the approval of pipelines.
+But what's most important to note is that there are multiple federal agencies trying to slow down the approval of pipelines.

 And pipelines are the safest way to carry oil and natural gas to where they need to go.

-But there's uh many uh many millions of gallons of oil and natural gas that do need to be transported by pipeline, Sean.
+The chemicals on this train could not have been transported by pipeline, but there's many, many, many millions of gallons of oil and natural gas that do need to be transported by pipeline, Sean.

 And they should be transported by pipeline because if they're not in pipelines, they're on trains and trucks.